 Amp – common abbreviation for an amplifier

 Amplifier – A piece of equipment for increasing or amplifying the signal from a guitar’s pickup.
 Most modern amps are solid state with printed circuit boards but older amps use a vacuum tube.
-The tubes need replacing from time to time and may need to warm-up but they give a unique “colour” to the amplified sound so haven’t been entirely replaced by solid state amps.
+The tubes need replacing from time to time and may need to warm-up.
+They give a unique “colour” to the amplified sound so haven’t been entirely replaced by solid state amps.

 Amplify – to increase the volume

-Anacrusis – is an incomplete bar, or measure, at the beginning of a piece of music which leads into the main piece.
+Anacrusis – is an incomplete bar, or measure, at the beginning of a piece of music .
 It is also called a pick-up bar or pickup measure.